drhsqlite/fossil-mirror/www/gitusers.md

 box "other/" fit ; line dashed right until even with previous text.w ; "clones of Fossil itself, SQLite, etc."
 ```

-On a Windows box, you might choose "`C:\Fossils`" instead, for example.
+On a Windows box, you might choose "`C:\Fossils`" instead
+and do without the subdirectory scheme, for example.

 #### <a id="scw"></a> Single-Checkout Workflows

-You can use Fossil in the typical Git way, switching between versions in a
+The most idiomatic way to use Fossil in the typical Git way — switching
-single check-out directory:
+between versions in a single check-out directory — is as follows:

         fossil clone https://example.com/repo /path/to/repo.fossil
         mkdir work-dir